 Forms of Mullein Supplements

-- Tinctures: Alcohol-based extracts offering concentrated doses.
+- Tinctures: Alcohol-based extracts offering concentrated liquid doses, usually measured in drops or milliliters.

 Each form requires different dosing strategies because their potency differs widely.